wneessen/go-hibp/README.md

 ## Usage
-Have a look at the [GoDocs Reference](https://pkg.go.dev/github.com/wneessen/go-hibp) for details on how to implement access to the HIBP API with this package or check out the examples for the different APIs in the [examples](examples) directory.
+Check out the [GoDocs Reference](https://pkg.go.dev/github.com/wneessen/go-hibp) for details on how to implement access to the HIBP API with this package.
+You will also find GoDoc code examples there.